Looking for a New TV?

 A: A LED TV is a LCD TV.
 A LCD is a Liquid Crystal Display that uses an incandescent light to illuminate the picture.
 The LED TV is the same thing, but illuminated by either side placed LED (Light Emitting Diodes) or rear placed LEDs.
 Plasma TV's use small chambers of a plasma (gas) to illuminate adjacent areas of phosphors of different colors.
-Plasmas have the best black levels and fastest refresh rates, but the plasma screen is more reflective and is more difficult to watch in a bright room.
-LCDs are in fact a brighter TV with a less reflective screen making it easier to watch in a bright room with a lot of windows.
-Higher refresh rates are being developed addressing the problem LCD TVs have with motion blur that you don't find with a plasma.
+Plasmas had the best black levels and fastest refresh rates, but the plasma screen were reflective and are more difficult to watch in a bright room.

 A: This question I will answer based on my experience.
-When mounting your TV or putting it on a stand, the most comfortable level to have your TV is directly in front of you at eye level.
+When mounting your TV or putting it on a stand, the most comfortable level to have your TV is directly in front of you at just above eye level.
 The only time I suggest mounting a TV up high is in a bedroom where the viewers are laying down.
 Sometimes above the fireplace is the only place for the TV, and it isn't always bad, but remember that you will be looking up for long time.
 Ask us about our mantle mount solution that lowers the TV in front of the fireplace for better viewing.

 A: Yes brand name is important and I'll tell you why.
 Buying a TV is an investment and you want to invest in a reputable brand.
-Sony, Sharp, and Samsung are three of the biggest names in TVs and they back that name up with great warranties and service and really that is what you are looking for.
+LG, Sony, and Samsung are three of the biggest names in TVs and they back that name up with great warranties and service and really that is what you are looking for.
 You don't want to buy an off brand that may be less expensive because if it does have a problem you won't find a local repair place and shipping it across the country will get expensive.
-I always' recommend buying an extended warranty no matter what brand TV or equipment you buy.
+Buying an extended warranty is a good idea no matter what brand TV or equipment you buy.

-A: These numbers indicate the number of lines that are displayed horizontally on your screen and the larger the number the better the picture.
+A: These numbers indicate the number of pixels that are displayed horizontally on your screen and the larger the number the better the picture.
 When there are more pixels per square inch on a larger display then the picture will look sharp and not grainy.
 The letter indicates how it is displayed, p = progressive and i=interlaced where progressive displays the image twice as fast giving the picture better clarity and color.